Stabilizations of $\mathbb{E}_\infty$ Operads and $p$-Adic Stable Homotopy Theory: Description of the Results

 In this work, we cover two main topics:

-\begin{itemize} \item[(1)] Stable (dg) operads, which are a new class of operads, and which are, in a particular sense, stable analogues of $\mathbb{E}_\infty$ operads. \item[(2)] Algebraic models of $p$-adic stable homotopy types using these operads. \end{itemize}
+\begin{itemize} \item[(1)] Stable differential graded operads, which are a new class of operads, and which are, in a particular sense, stable analogues of $\mathbb{E}_\infty$ operads.
+(Henceforth, ``differential graded'' will often be abbreviated as ``dg'' .) \item[(2)] Algebraic models of $p$-adic stable homotopy types using these operads. \end{itemize}

 First, let us recall the notion of an $\mathbb{E}_\infty$ cochain operad and how it gives rise to algebraic models of $p$-adic homotopy types.
-Let $\mathpzc{E}^\dagger$ be a model for the $\mathbb{E}_\infty$ cochain operad (throughout this work, we have used the symbol $\dagger$ to distinguish contexts with cochain complexes from contexts with chain complexes).
-Given a cochain complex $X$, the structure of an algebra over an $\mathpzc{E}^\dagger$ encodes a homotopy coherent commutative, associative and unital multiplication.
-If we take the cohomology of the complex, killing the higher homotopies, we find that $\text{H}^\bullet(X)$ inherits a (graded) commutative algebra structure in the traditional sense.
+Let $\mathpzc{E}^\dagger$ be a model for the $\mathbb{E}_\infty$ cochain operad (throughout this work, we have used the symbol $\dagger$ to distinguish dg objects, such as modules, operads, etc., with differentials of degree $+1$ from corresponding such objects with differentials of degree $-1$).
+Given a cochain complex $X$, the structure of an algebra over $\mathpzc{E}^\dagger$ encodes a homotopy coherent commutative, associative and unital multiplication.
+If we take the cohomology of the complex (killing the higher homotopies, so to speak), we find that $\mathrm{H}^\bullet(X)$ inherits a (graded) commutative algebra structure in the traditional sense.
 In fact, the cohomology inherits even more structure.
 It posseses certain cohomology operations $P^s$, $s \in \Z$, which satisfy an instability condition, and as a result becomes an unstable module over $\mathcal{B}$, the algebra of generalized Steenrod operations. \\

-A particular case of such $\mathpzc{E}^\dagger$-algebras are the cochains $\text{C}^\bullet(X)$ on spaces $X$.
+A particular case of such $\mathpzc{E}^\dagger$-algebras are the cochains $\mathrm{C}^\bullet(X)$ on spaces $X$.
 In this case, the algebra structure on the cohomology is given by the cup product, while the operations are the Steenrod operations.
 While the cochains, as a dg module, might not remember the homotopy type of a space, in~\cite{Mandell}, Mandell demonstrated that if we take cochains with coefficients in $\overline{\F}_p$, the cochains functor